 Activity How will children Possible Who is at risk?
 Precautions in place Overall

 benefit from this Hazards to reduce the risk of risk rating:

 activity? injury.
 L/M/H

-Ropes Learn different knots specific to Rope burn Forest School Leader First Aid kit Low
+Ropes Learn different Rope burn Forest School First Aid kit Low

+knots specific to Leader

 Forest School.
 Tripping Fire pit away from

 Children any plants/buildings

 Create shelters. that could then cause

 Supporting adults further harm.

 Use their

 imagination.
 Forest School Leader

-Davidan uhveisal holds an up to date
+holds an up to date

-Develop physical motor and fine Outdoor First Aid and Paediatric First Aid.
+Develop physical Outdoor First Aid and

+motor and fine Paediatric First Aid.

 motor skills.
-Paediatric First Aid.
+M/horo possible rest

-motor skills.
-Where possible rope
+Dovelop codial and Where possible rope

-Develop social and will be brightly

-communication coloured so it is clear.
+Develop social and communication will be brightly coloured so it is clear.

 skills.

+SKIIIS.
 Where possible a

 Learn how to work specific area will be

 well as a team. marked off (all

 participants made

 Develop resilience. aware) of ropes being

 used.

 Enjoyment.
-Children to be a second

 Children to be aware

 of their surroundings.

 Ropes to be collected

 at the beginning and

 end of session.

 Gloves to be worn if

 deemed appropriate

 when transporting

 rope e.g. from one

 tree to another.

+Childron reminded to

-Children reminded to
+Children reminded to give others space.

 give others space.